mkrupczak3/Katoolin-Robust/README.md

 ## Forker's note:
 If you are interested in maintaining this fork as a hard fork alternative to Lionsec's Katoolin (non responsive to PR's and issues) please create an issue and assign me as a assigne and I'll consider transfering ownership.
 PR's are also welcome.

+## Alternatives
+A better, alternative fork can be found [here](https://github.com/s-h-3-l-l/katoolin3) with more up to date package lists and a more modular code structure.

 # Features
 - Add Kali Linux repositories
 - Remove Kali Linux repositories